goyochurches/content-moderation-service/README.md

 ## Description

-e User Flag Service is a Spring Boot application designed to process user messages, calculate offensiveness scores, and generate reports in CSV format.
-It uses OpenFeign for external API communication and includes features like validation, caching, and exception handling.
+The User Flag Service is a Spring Boot application designed to process user messages, calculate offensiveness scores, and generate reports in CSV format.
+It includes features like validation, caching, and exception handling.

 ## Features